InnerSourceCommons/InnerSourcePatterns/start-as-experiment.md

 - Even in case of a failure, the setup ensures that the company will learn from the experiment.
 - In case of success, the data gathered during the experiment will allow managers to make a longer lasting commitment to InnerSource.

 Participants in the InnerSource experiment are now conscious of the fact that they have to prove to management that InnerSource yields the promised benefits.
-It will therefore help to focus work on those activites which provide the most demonstrable value thus increasing the chances of success.
+It will therefore help to focus work on those activities which provide the most demonstrable value thus increasing the chances of success.

 Finally, starting as an experiment makes it much easier to sidestep regulations and forces such as tool and process policies which could decrease the chances of success.

-# Related Patterns
+## Related Patterns

 - _Trial Run_ (from the book [_Fearless
   Change_](http://www.fearlesschangepatterns.com/))

-# Known Instances
+## Known Instances

 - Robert Bosch GmbH (globally distributed software development)

+## Status

+Proven

-# Author
+## Author

 - Georg Grütter (Robert Bosch GmbH)

-# Status

-Proven Pattern

-# Acknowledgements
+## Acknowledgements

 - Jason Zink (Robert Bosch GmbH)
 - Diogo Fregonese (Robert Bosch GmbH)